NjitS37/TF-IDF-Wikiscraper/README.md

 - `sklearn` (for TF-IDF analysis)
 - `time` (for time-related functionality, part of Python's standard library)

-To install the necessary packages (those not included in Python's standard library), run the following command:
+The necessary packages (those not included in Python's standard library), can be installed using pip:
 ```bash
 pip install requests beautifulsoup4 numpy pandas scikit-learn
 ```